 Online safety is an integral part of safeguarding and requires a whole school, cross-curricular approach and collaboration between members of staff, children and their parents or carers.
-This is of particular importance in this time when some children are needing to access Home Learning while isolating and we are all conducting more of our lives online.
+This is of particular importance as many of us are conducting more of our lives online.

 If parents or carers have any questions or concerns in relation to online safety, including regarding this policy, these should be raised in the first instance with the Headteacher and/or the Designated Safeguarding Lead.